-- 2. Using or possessing a controlled substance while on or off duty; - Reporting for or remaining on duty while under the influence of or impaired by alcohol or any controlled substance: - 4.
-Having 0.04% or more alcohol in the breath or blood; - 5.
-Using alcohol prior to reporting for duty for whichever is the lesser of the following periods: - within four (4) hours of reporting service; or - after receiving notice to report for service; and - 6.
-Performing or continuing to perform regulated service after an alcohol test is 0.02or greater but below 0.04 until the start of the employee's next regularly scheduled duty period, but not less than 8 hours following the administration of the test.
+- 1. Using or possessing alcohol or controlled substances while on duty; or - 2.
+Going or remaining on duty while under the influence of or impaired by alcohol or any controlled substance; or - 3.
+Having .04% or more alcohol in the breath or blood. - 4.
+Using alcohol prior to reporting for duty for whichever is the lesser of the following periods: - within 4 hours of reporting for service; or - after receiving notice to report for service. - 5.
+Performing or continuing to perform covered service after an alcohol test result greater than .02 but less than .04 until the start of the employee's next regularly scheduled duty period, but not less than 8 hours following the administration of the test.